"It's exciting to feel supported by Trio and do what I love while experiencing new challenges."

 This table should give you a good idea on hourly rates corresponding to the region and level of experience of your potential hires.

 Trio iOS developers are hired using a multi-phase process that ensures that not only are they a good fit culturally, but they can actually code as well.
 They’re not just picked up from the latest freelancer site.
 They are screened and interviewed with an intense focus on problem-solving and critical thinking skills.

 Once hired, Trio works to further develop these skills so they can be a valuable asset to your company.
 And our goal is that each and every Trio iOS developer goes above and beyond your expectations.

 For you, this means you can spend less time working on hiring developers and more time actually developing.
-Another bonus is that you’ll save the cost of hiring which can amount to as much as $4,129.
+Another bonus is that you’ll save the cost of hiring.

 Working with Trio will give you the benefit of having highly qualified developers on your team without exhausting your resources to do it.
 Interested?
 Let Trio know a bit more about your project and we can figure out how to help.